cpfaff/Open-Science-Thesis/README.md

 to serve a clean and logical user interface that helps you deal with most of your typesetting requirements.
 You can handle line spacing, justification and various other parameters globally by class options.
-Additionally there are commands that you can use in your preamble to set the content (e.g. title, predefined headings), or to control the color and the size of literally any element in your document using its name as reference reference.
+Additionally there are commands that you can use in your preamble to set content (e.g. title, predefined headings), or to control the color and the size of literally any element in your document using the name of that element as reference.

 * Example for the user interface: